csglab/splikit/docs/README.md

 ### 4. `multigedi_make_m2`

+> [!WARNING]
-**:warning:** This step may be memory intensive.
+> This step may be memory intensive.
 Please ensure that an adequate amount of memory is allocated based on the size of the M1 matrix.

 **Example:**